CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

 After you will be forwarded to your personal Jupyterhub instance running at Analysis Facility @ T2 Nebraska:

 .. image:: _static/coffea-casa-start.png
-   :alt: Jupyterhub instance together with Dask Labextention powered cluster available at Coffea-casa Analysis Facility @ T2 Nebraska
+   :alt: Jupyterhub instance together with Dask Labextention powered cluster available at Opendata Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 100%
    :align: center

-Cluster Resources in Coffea-Casa Analysis Facility @ T2 Nebraska
+Cluster Resources in Opendata Coffea-Casa Analysis Facility @ T2 Nebraska
 ----------------------------------------------------------------

 By default, the Coffea-casa Dask cluster should provide you with a scheduler and workers, which you can see by clicking on the colored Dask icon in the left sidebar.

 .. image:: _static/coffea-casa-startr.png
-   :alt: Default Dask Labextention powered cluster available Coffea-casa Analysis Facility @ T2 Nebraska
+   :alt: Default Dask Labextention powered cluster available Opendata Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 50%
    :align: center

-As soon as you will start your computations, you will notice that available resources at the Coffea-Casa Analysis Facility @ T2 Nebraska can easily autoscale depending on available resources in the HTCondor pool at Nebraska Tier 2.
+As soon as you will start your computations, you will notice that available resources at the Opendata Coffea-Casa Analysis Facility @ T2 Nebraska can easily autoscale depending on available resources in the HTCondor pool at Nebraska Tier 2.

 .. image:: _static/coffea-casa-labext.png
-   :alt: Autoscaling with Dask Labextention powered cluster available at Coffea-casa Analysis Facility @ T2 Nebraska
+   :alt: Autoscaling with Dask Labextention powered cluster available at Opendata Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 50%
    :align: center